Comments on the Decline of Logic Education

-- The cost-benefit value of any normal form can only be determined by an information owner, not by a database expert, and
+- The cost-benefit tradeoffs in choosing a normal form can often be determined only by an information owner, not by a database expert, and

-As an example of reason 1, the table below contains an error which you can see in the last row: an address in Grand Junction, Tennessee has the same ZIP code as the address above it in Grand Junction, Colorado.
-This is clearly a mistake, but without an understanding of zip code assignments we do not know whether the error is with the State or the Zip.
+As an example of reason 1, the table below contains an error which you can see in the last row: an address in Grand Junction, Tennessee has the same zip code as the address above it in Grand Junction, Colorado.
+This is clearly a mistake, but without an understanding of zip code assignments we do not know whether the error here is with the State or the zip.

-Breaking City and State off into two separate tables as shown here eliminates any potential for this kind of inconsistency, however the advantage might come at a cost because performance can suffer when applications and reports have to query 2 joined tables instead of 1.
+Moving City, State and ZIP into a pre-defined zip code table, as shown here, eliminates any potential for this kind of inconsistency; however the advantage might come at a cost because performance can suffer when applications and reports have to query two joined tables instead of one.

 So what is more important, better performance or lower risk of error?
 Who should decide?
 Only information owners have the appropriate perspective and incentive to make that kind of decision wisely (see Sophotaxis).
-Architects and engineers can provide valuable cost-benefit advisement, but final decisions should be made by owners.
+Architects and engineers can provide valuable cost-benefit advisement, but final decisions should be made by informed stakeholders.

-The example above is pretty simple, but large business databases can have thousands of similar cost-benefit scenarios that can be far more complex.
+The example above is pretty simple, but large business databases can have thousands of similar cost-benefit scenarios that are far more complex.
 The more complex the situation, the greater the need for ownership perspective and expertise in the specific business issues at hand.